compsoc-edinburgh/internal-wiki-notifier/README.md

 For new remote setups (e.g. deploying to a new VM or under a different service name), run the above initialisation step first.
 Then, create a new local `.secrets/.env` file if it does not exist yet, and specify the environment keys to pass to the Docker container.
-Then run `make sync-secrets` and follow the steps in Continus Development.
+Then run `make sync-secrets` and `make restart`.
+Then follow the steps in Continus Development.

 ## Continuous Development

-During development, commit any changes to the code to Git and push to GitHub to trigger an automatic Docker image build.
-This will then trigger Watchtower to re-download the latest image and re-deploy the production instance.
+During development, commit any changes to the code to Git and push to GitHub to trigger an automatic Docker image build and a notification to Watchtower on the production to VM.
+If there was a previous production instance, Watchtower will re-download the latest image and re-deploy with the latest image.
 This is all you need to update a deployment's code.

 However, to update a deployment's environment variables (i.e. those in .secrets),